SonarSource/sonarcloud-github-action/README.md

 <img src="./images/SonarCloud-72px.png">

-SonarCloud is the leading product for Continuous Code Quality online, totally free for open-source projects.
-It supports all major programming languages, including C#, VB .Net, JavaScript, TypeScript, C/C++ and many more.
+SonarCloud is the leading product for Continuous Code Quality & Code Security online, totally free for open-source projects.
+It supports all major programming languages, including Java, JavaScript, TypeScript, C#, C/C++ and many more.
 If your code is closed source, SonarCloud also offers a paid plan to run private analyses

 ## Requirements